The Source (Ayreon album): Recording

 Several cast members did not record their parts with Lucassen at the Electric Castle studio as it is usually done: Tommy Karevik couldn't make the travel, but Lucassen stated that "he's such an amazing singer that I knew it wasn't needed".
 Tommy Rogers and Nils K. Rue recorded their vocals in their native United States and Norway, respectively.

 Drummer Ed Warby, violinist Ben Mathot, and flutist Jeroen Goossens, all longtime Ayreon collaborators, returned for the album.

 In August 2018, Lucassen stated that he had asked Andrew Latimer of Camel, one of his "top five favorite guitarists of all time", to be in the album.
-The two agreed to work together when they met at the 2014 Prog Awards, where Lucassen received the Virtuoso Award; however, Latimer found The Source "way to heavy for him" when he received the samples, and he eventually turned down Lucassen's offer.
+The two agreed to work together when they met at the 2014 Prog Awards, where Lucassen received the Virtuoso Award; however, Latimer found The Source "way too heavy for him" when he received the samples, and he eventually turned down Lucassen's offer.